mariateodorapopescu/functional-data-structures/README.md

 # Haskell Binomial Heap

-Welcome to the Haskell Binomial Heap repository! 🚀

-Explore the world of functional programming with Haskell and dive into the realm of binomial trees and heaps.
  This project is a journey into the application of functional mechanisms, types, and lazy evaluation, offering you a hands-on experience in building a priority queue.

 ## Objectives